Camp Info - FAQ

 If you child has a condition that requires one to one care or if they have an SNA in school then they will require one to one care in Camp Rockwell, this facility is not available from Camp.
 Our nurse and staff cannot provide such a ratio of care.

 If you wish to discuss the possibility of your SNA attending with your child please contact the Camp Office directly to discuss your child's individual requirements.
 A parent is not allowed to attend as the child's SNA.
+The camp reserves the right to refuse an SNA in certain circumstances.

 3/ Do I need to give my child food or drinks?